BobAlexandraDiana/BobAlexandraDiana/README.md

 **Senior Frontend Engineer**

-I work in the Digital Employee Experience (DEX) space, building customer-facing products.
+I work in the Digital Employee Experience (DEX) space, building customer-facing products using React, TypeScript, Apollo Client and GraphQL.

 On top of my IC work, I lead a cross-group virtual team focused on developer experience and cross-group technical debt.

 ## Current work